prophile/srobo-roles/linesman.md

 * To be present in the arena during matches,
 * To record scoring information at the end of matches,
+* To advise the judge on team disqualification should members of a team interfere with the robots or enter the arena during the match or the 30-second scoring period after its end,
 * To remove jetsam and debris from the arena,
 * To turn off robots if they present a risk to themselves, other robots, or spectators, assuming it is safe to do so,